 But that’s where Pushpay sees an opportunity.
 This company has developed a ‘donor management system’ which allows digital donations management, as well as other financial tools, for faith-based, community and non-profit organisations.
 It aims to be the modern equivalent to the old ‘hat being passed around the church’.

-Due to the coronavirus, the transition towards the cashless society is likely to accelerate.
+Due to the coronavirus, the transition towards the cashless society is accelerating.
 Therefore, Pushpay Holdings is sitting in a very powerful tailwind and is another ASX tech share that has a lot of future potential.

 Kogan.com Ltd (ASX :KGN)

-Often described as Australia’s answer to Amazon, we have here our last stock: Kogan.
+Often described as Australia’s answer to Amazon, we have here our last share: Kogan.

 Kogan is a company that, at its core, leverages the full powers of the internet – which makes it a phenomenal company to have owned over the past few years.
-Since its IPO in 2016 (for around $1.50 a share), it has grown to over $20 a share.
+Since its IPO in 2016 (for around $1.50 a share), it has grown to over $17 a share, reaching as high as $25.57 in late 2020.
 It has withstood a furious onslaught of competition, going up against everything from eBay and Amazon to Gumtree and the bevy of Aussie retailers it also jostles against.

 With its founder still at the helm, it’s clear that Kogan has the secret sauce to thrive as an online retailer, and will likely continue to innovate in its existing areas as well as even more new avenues in the coming years.